Zoho CRM Review: Determine Whether It’s a Fit for You

 Zoho CRM review Zoho Projects

-Zoho Desk helps sales, marketing, and support teams improve customer satisfaction and retention rates by adding ticket management and instant messaging integration to Zoho CRM.
-Pricing starts at $7 per user, per month.
+Zoho Desk is an online customer help desk allowing teams to improve customer satisfaction and retention rates by adding ticket management and instant messaging integration to Zoho CRM.
+All Zoho CRM plans (including its free-for-life version) allow you to integrate with this software.
+Pricing starts at $14 to $40 per user, per month (or $50 month-to-month).
+You can also try Zoho Desk Express for $7 per user, per month, limited to up to five users.

 Zoho CRM review Zoho Desk